Dantas58/Unity_PokeBloco/README.md

 * Pokemon and Move creation in Unity
 * Basic Battle System and animations
 * Automatic scene transition to Battle
-* Custom typing and their weaknesses
+* Custom typing and weaknesses